Brooklyn Subway Accidents

 Subway accidents can sometimes cause devastating injuries, including brain injuries, spinal cord injuries, paralysis, amputation, broken bones, complex fractures, or even result in a tragic death.
 When someone is injured or killed in an accident on a subway train on in a subway station, the NYCTA and other responsible parties may be held legally accountable.

 If you or a loved one has been injured in the NYC subway system, please remember that you have limited time in which to file a claim and bring a lawsuit against the NYCTA.
-At The Law Offices of David J. Hernandez & Associates, we have had years of success dealing with the NYTCA on behalf of our clients and will fight for you to receive the compensation you deserve for your injuries.
+At the Law Offices of David J. Hernandez & Associates, we have had years of success dealing with the NYCTA on behalf of our clients and will fight for you to receive the compensation you deserve for your injuries.
 We will explain all the options available to you and your family in the event you are involved in a subway accident.
 We accept all personal injury cases including subway accident cases on a contingency basis, meaning that you pay no attorney fees unless we recover money for you.
-Give us a call at718-509-6816 or contact us online today for a free consultation.
+Give us a call at 347-318-4935 or contact us online today for a free consultation.